hanabi/hanabi.github.io/README.md

 ### The Dump Truck

-* When someone blind plays their chop, there is usually an emergency happening and it was either a *Scream Blind-Play* or a *Stop Blind Play*.
+* When someone blind-plays their chop, there is usually an emergency happening and it was either a *Scream Blind-Play* or a *Stop Blind-Play*.
-* However, if someone blind plays their chop and there was no emergency, it must be something else.
+* However, if someone blind-plays their chop and there was no emergency, it must be something else.
 * This means that one player has a fully playable hand from left to right.
 Like a dump truck, they are expected to unload everything onto the table.
 * Most times, all cards in the hand will be unclued.
 But if not, the player is still expected to play everything from left to right in order.
-* In the middle of the game, it is relatively safe to blind play your chop card, since it is known to not be a critical/playable card.
+* In the middle of the game, it is relatively safe to blind-play your chop card, since it is known to not be a critical/playable card.
-* In the beginning of the game, it may not be safe to blind play your chop card.
+* In the beginning of the game, it may not be safe to blind-play your chop card.
 In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
 Normally, it is best to let the player immediately before the blind-player do it.
 If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

 ### The Dupe Bluff

-* This is where you perform a *Bluff* such that the card that is blind played is already touched in someone else's hand AND the player who has the other copy has full knowledge of the card.
+* This is where you perform a *Bluff* such that the card that is blind-played is already touched in someone else's hand AND the player who has the other copy has full knowledge of the card.
 * You wouldn't normally do this since it is only a 1-for-1 instead of a 2-for-1.
 However, it can be useful if you want to touch a card that you wouldn't otherwise be able to, like a one-away card.
 Alternatively, you may strongly want to give ancillary information to some other card.

-### The Negative Blind Play
+### The Negative Blind-Play

 * Given enough negative clues on a card (and potentially some ancillary information based on the history of the game), it is possible to narrow down the identity of an unclued card in your hand to possibilities that only include playable cards that are not already touched in someone else's hand.
-* In this situation, you are expected to blind play the card.
+* In this situation, you are expected to blind-play the card.

 ### The Speed-up Clue